MuhammedS0/pong-game-python/README.md

 # pong-game-python
-This game is a fully fledged pong game developed using python, turtle,
+This game is a fully fledged pong game developed using python and turtle